lionkmp/ai64_extractor/README.txt

 2. Logging the errors

-There is no option in the program to log the error messages, but it is very simple using standard Unix tool, "tee".
+There is no option in the program to log the error messages, but it is very simple using standard Unix tool, "tee" (-a is for append, if needed).

-ai64 orig_dir dest_dir 2>&1 | tee -a errorlog.txt
+ai64.php orig_dir dest_dir 2>&1 | tee -a errorlog.txt

 CONTACT